Mark Rutherford (composer)

-Mark Joseph Rutherford is a London born musician, composer and producer whose work appears on records, video games, television programmes, commercials and feature films.
+Mark Joseph Rutherford is a British composer and producer whose work appears on records, video games, television programmes, commercials and feature films.

 Early years

-From the age of nine, Rutherford studied classical guitar and classical music theory, learning the Segovia Technique under the guidance of tutor Leslie Nicholls (LGSM BA Hons), a former pupil of the highly acclaimed Professor Adele Kramer.
+From the age of nine, Rutherford studied classical guitar and classical music theory, learning the Segovia Technique under the guidance of tutor Leslie Nicholls (LGSM BA Hons), a former pupil of Adele Kramer.
 He also learned to play the piano while studying composition and classical music history.

 Records

-Rutherford was a guitarist and songwriter with Jimmy The Hoover.
-The band, managed by Malcolm McLaren. had a top 20 hit, and toured with bands such as Siouxsie and the Banshees and Bow Wow Wow.
+Rutherford was a guitarist and songwriter with Jimmy the Hoover.
+The band, managed by Malcolm McLaren, had a top 20 hit, and toured with bands such as Siouxsie and the Banshees and Bow Wow Wow.

 He then travelled to Central and Eastern Africa, spending a year and a half living with, and recording, native tribes people.
-On his return, and under the mentorship of Grammy Award Winning Record Producer Steve Levine, Rutherford learned the techniques of record production, working alongside artists and musicians including Dave Gilmour, Boy George, Bonnie Tyler, Labi Sifri, Barrington Levy and Motorhead's Lemmy.
+On his return, and under the mentorship of producer Steve Levine, Rutherford learned the techniques of record production, working alongside artists and musicians such as Dave Gilmour, Boy George, Bonnie Tyler, Labi Sifri, Barrington Levy and Motörhead's Lemmy.

-In 1991 Rutherford secured a studio space at William Orbit’s Guerrilla Studios in Crouch End, London.
-He shared this with the DJ John Gosling, aka Sugar J. Here Rutherford collaborated with Orbit on many projects including remixes for Peter Gabriel, The Christians, Psychic TV and Yothu Yindi.
+In 1991, Rutherford secured a studio space at William Orbit's Guerrilla Studios in Crouch End, London.
+He shared this with the DJ John Gosling, aka Sugar J. Here, Rutherford collaborated with Orbit on many projects including remixes for Peter Gabriel, The Christians, Psychic TV and Yothu Yindi.
 He also shared co-production and co-writing credits on Orbit projects including Bassomatic, Strange Cargo and Beth Orton.

-Also in 1991, Rutherford began his collaborations with Goldie Goldie under the name of Rufige Kru and Metalheads.
-Their first record, along with DJ Freebase was "Krisp Biscuit/Killa Muffin", was released on Reinforced Records in 1992.
-This was followed by the "Dark Rider EP", featuring the tracks; "Darkrider", "Believe", "Menace" and "Jim Skreech".
-It was at this time that Goldie gave Rutherford the nickname "Darkus", a reference to the ‘darker’ sound Rutherford had brought to the sound of the EP.
+Also in 1991, Rutherford began his collaborations with Goldie under the name of Rufige Kru and Metalheads.
+Their first record, along with DJ Freebase, was "Krisp Biscuit/Killa Muffin", released on Reinforced Records in 1992.
+This was followed by the "Dark Rider EP", featuring the tracks "Darkrider", "Believe", "Menace" and "Jim Skreech".
+It was at this time that Goldie gave Rutherford the nickname "Darkus", a reference to the "darker" sound Rutherford had brought to the sound of the EP.